Jobinja/blade-macro/README.md

     <?php
         // Just for example in real world laravel wraps this
-        // around a method to satisfy scope protected data. include './blade_compiled_path/iteration.php';
+        // around a method to satisfy scope protected data. include './blade_compiled_path/iteration_presenter.php';
     ?>
 <?php } ?>
 ```

-The above code **includes** the **iteration.blade.php** file for 5,000,000 times, which causes heavy I/O calls, but the only
+The above code **includes** the **iteration_presenter.blade.php** file for 5,000,000 times, which causes heavy I/O calls, but the only
-reason we have used the `iteration` partial is to create more abstraction and don't repeat our selves.
+reason we have used the `iteration_presenter` partial is to create more abstraction and don't repeat ourselves.

 ### Solution
 Instead of using native `include` directive we have created a new `@macro` directive which simply copy/pastes the